 A. Volatility in Asset Prices

-- Market fluctuations can lead to frequent revaluation of assets and liabilities.
+- Economic uncertainty and price volatility can trigger frequent revaluations of assets and liabilities.

-- Example: A real estate company adjusting property valuations due to changing market trends.
+- Example: A real estate investment firm updating property valuations due to rapid market depreciation.

 B. Inflation and Currency Exchange Risks